 You are already practicing five days a week.
 Don’t make things harder on yourself, by consuming more than you need.

 A good weight loss plan is a long-term plan.
 You should focus on eating right and changing your lifestyle.

 I know you want that big T-bone steak or that greasy burger and fries.
 Keep your eyes focused on the prize.
 That prize is having the best wrestling season possible.

 Wrestlers will need to experiment to find the diet that works best.
-If you’re looking for supplements, you can click here for nutritional products.
+If you’re looking for supplements, you can click here for Sales and Special Offers.

 Additional Weight Loss Resources

 Cutting Weight 101 – Step by Step Guide to Weight Loss & Sports Performance.
 This book was written by Carlos Sumulong, who is co-founder of a Strength and Conditioning Company known as VQ Fit-Pros.
 He gives a lot of Tips to minimize the pain of cutting weight.